 Summer Institute of Civic Studies

 The Summer Institute was founded and co-taught from 2009 to 2018 by Peter Levine, Associate Dean of Academic Affairs at Tisch College, and/or Karol Sołtan, Associate Professor in the Department of Government and Politics at the University of Maryland.
-In 2019, the 11th annual Summer Institute was taught by Peter Levine alongside several Tufts colleagues.
+Since 2019, it has been led by Peter Levine.
 Each year, it features guest seminars by distinguished scholars and practitioners from various institutions and engages participants in challenging discussions such as:

 - How can people work together to improve the world?